KaliedaRik/Scrawl-canvas/docs/reference/sc-groups-cells.md

 Dev-users can retrieve a specified artefact/entity object from a Group object using the `group.getArtefact('name-string')` function.

 #### Artefact sorting
-The functionality previously described for Group ordering and sorting within Cell objects also applies to sorting artefact/entity sorting within Group objects:
+The functionality previously described for Group ordering and sorting within Cell objects also applies to sorting artefact/entity objects within Group objects:
 + Group objects store the `name` strings of the artefact/entity objects associated with them in an Array keyed to their `group.artefacts` attribute.
 This Array is never sorted as it represents the order in which artefacts/entitys get associated with the Group.
 + Artefact/entity objects have two sort-related attributes (equivalent to the `group.order` attribute):
   - `entity.calculateOrder` - representing the artefact/entity's processing position during the `preStamp` (state recalculation) phase of the Display cycle's `compile` operation.